 8. Use of Durable Materials

 Build the coop with sturdy materials like wood and wire mesh for longevity.
 I once salvaged some old barn wood for this, and it added so much character!
+You can also incorporate these creative chicken run door ideas to ensure your coop remains secure and functional.

 9. Convenient Access Points